 The school welcomes parents to visit the school during operations.
 Teachers and staff recruit parents for continuous support in fundraising events for the classroom.
-A school handbook is provided to guide the events of the year and to communicate critical contacts at the school.
-(Also available in Spanish.)
+A school handbook, which is available in Spanish, is provided to guide the events of the year and to communicate critical contacts at the school.